COHRINT/Robot-Setup/README.md

 #### Loading Ubuntu 16 onto eMMC
 - Go to https://odroid.in/ubuntu_16.04lts/ and download the ubuntu-16.04-mate-odroid-u2u3-20160920.img.xz
 - $ unxz -k ubuntu-16.04-mate-odroid-u2u3-20160920.img.xz
-- Copy that image onto a flash drive
+- Copy that image onto a flash drive (Must be larger 4G and **not** formatted with fat32 b/c fat32 does not allow file transfers >4G)
-  $ cp ubuntu-16.04-mate-odroid-u2u3-20160920.img /mounting/directory/path
+  $ sudo cp ubuntu-16.04-mate-odroid-u2u3-20160920.img /mounting/directory/path/ End it in a slash
 - umount and eject the flashdrive

 USB-uSD-eMMC card readers are unreliable so we're going to use a hack to load the new Ubuntu 16 image onto the old eMMC